The Animal Management (Cats and Dogs) Act 2008 requires domestic cats and dogs to be microchipped, and dogs to be registered with Council.

 - Consider Others

-- keep more than two cats on the one property
+- more than two (2) cats over the age of 12 weeks on any property